-we will need to configure the database, store and user information.
-The setup wizard page looks like below image.
+we will need to configure the database, store, and user information.
+The setup wizard page looks like the below image.

 Step 4:Add a database

 Database Server Host: Enter “localhost”, if the web server and database are placed on the same hosting account.
-If the database is located on different server than we will need to add the that host name or IP address.
+If the database is located on a different server then we will need to add that hostname or IP address.

 Database Server Username: Enter the database privilege users to run the function for instance “root”.